Aweeeezy/Simulator/README.md

 * Open & run .c files:
     - The only prerequisite of the selected .c file is that it writes data to files that do not include a "." in their name.
-    - As of this version, the `filterDataFiles()` method is intended for use with instrumental learning models similar to the one specified in coreFunc.c (having trials and time steps per trial)... if other models are used, `dataBoxes` may not be filled properly or at all, particularly when the data files have a higher variance in length than 2.
+    - As of this version, the `filterDataFiles()` method is intended for use with instrumental learning models similar to the one specified in coreFunc.c (having trials and time steps per trial)... if other models are used, the proper graphing parameters may not be instantiated properly or at all, particularly when the data files have a higher variance in length than 2.
 * Generate custom simulations via simulator settings widget that supplies coreFunc.c with specifications:
     - These specifciation include: number of conditons, simulations, trials, time steps, and optionally a list of initialization values for parameters.
     - If custom values for init params aren't chosen, then the hard coded set of init params are used.